davidlaprade/davidlaprade.github.io/_drafts/single_responsibility_part_2.md

 So which is it?
 Did you do many things or did you do just one thing?
 That depends what level of detail we're supposed to be speaking at.
-But the point is that once you start trying to apply this principle, you very quickly realize that it's anything but clear and obvious.
+But the point is that once we start trying to apply this principle, we very quickly realize that it's anything but clear and obvious.
+[My first post](/blog/the-single-responsibility-principle-part-1/) tried to hammer this point home.

+In this second post, I have a number of goals:
+  * the SRP is not one principle, it's many
+  * the SRP is really a requirement of conceptual analysis/semantics
+  * there are objective (albeit defeasible) signs of SRP violation
+  * the SRP is imperfect even once clarified: it does not meet its goal of making code change-proof

 Did your
 afternoon have more than one responsibility?
-Start poking around and all of a sudden the SRP
+Start pulling and all of a sudden the SRP comes unthreaded in your hands.

 In my previous post on the SRP, I argued that no one has the details of the SRP quite right.
 No one has really gotten to the heart of what this principle